Groups to Issue Bank Loan Disclosure Guidance in Early 2013

 Led by the National Federation of Municipal Analysts, the effort comes amid increased regulatory scrutiny of “bank loans” by the Municipal Securities Rulemaking Board, which urged muni bond issuers in April to voluntarily post information about them on its EMMA system.

 Lisa Good, NFMA executive director, said the groups expect to release a draft of the guidance in the first quarter of 2013.

-NFMA is working with the American Bankers Association, Bond Dealers of America, the Government Finance Officers Association, the Investment Company Institute, the National Association of Bond Lawyers, the National Association of Health and Educational Facilities Finance Authorities, the National Association of Independent Public Finance Advisors and the Securities Industry and Financial Markets Association.
+NFMA is working with the American Bankers Association, Bond Dealers of America, the Government Finance Officers Association, the Investment Company Institute, the National Association of Bond Lawyers, the National Association of Health and Educational Facilities Finance Authorities, the National Association of Municipal Advisors and the Securities Industry and Financial Markets Association.
 Many of those same associations collaborated on pension disclosure guidance that NABL released in May.